 - A number of our teaching assistants have had training in delivering Maths programmes.

-- Learning Mentor/s is/are trained to work with children on their social, emotional and developmental needs within a small group setting with a high adult to child ratio.
+- Learning Mentors are trained to work with children on their social, emotional and developmental needs.

 - Specific training is offered to teachers and support staff throughout the year on areas such as; Autism, ADHD, Communication Skills, Visual & Hearing Impairments, SEND Software.

 |How will my child be included in activities outside the classroom including day and residential trips?

 - The school aims for all children to be included in all school activities, such as activity days, school day trips and residential stays.
 We will provide the necessary support; this could be a providing a higher adult to child ratio or providing a smaller group trip focused on what the children like to do.
 The decision on what the school can do to include a child is taken in consultation with parents, class teachers and Year Group Leaders.

 - A risk assessment is carried out prior to any off-site activity to ensure everyone’s health & safety will not be compromised.
 In the unlikely event that it is considered unsafe for a child to take part in an activity, then alternative activities which will cover the same curriculum areas will be provided in school.

 - The school site is all on one level and is accessible for wheelchair users.